-The airtime-import script automatically imports any metadata that is in the files' ID3 tags.
+Airtime automatically imports any metadata that is in the files' ID3 tags.
 If these tags are incorrect or are missing information, you will have to either edit the metadata manually, or suffer the consequences.
-For example, if the tags have creator or genre metadata missing, it will be impossible to search for, playlist or schedule the media according to these criteria.
+For example, if the tags have creator or genre metadata missing, it will be impossible to search for, create playlists or generate smart blocks according to these criteria.

 There are a number of programs available which can be used to correct mistakes or incomplete information in ID3 tags.
-On GNU/Linux, the program Ex Falso sudo apt-get install exfalso exfalso

-(http://code.google.com/p/quodlibet/) can be useful for batch setting and editing ID3 tags before importing files into your Airtime server.
+On GNU/Linux, the program Ex Falso (http://code.google.com/p/quodlibet/) can be useful for batch setting and editing ID3 tags before importing files into your Airtime server.
 On an Ubuntu desktop machine, you can install this program with the command: